-- Subdivision layout should create a recognisable, open and networked street hierarchy that responds to natural topography, the location of existing significant trees and solar design principles. - 2.
+- 1. Subdivision layout should create a recognisable, open and networked street hierarchy that responds to natural topography, the location of existing significant trees and solar design principles. - 2.
 Preferred lot orientation is either on a north-south or east-west axis.
 Where there are other forms of amenity available, such as views or an outlook over open space, an alternative lot orientation can be considered. - 3.
 A diverse range of lot types and frontages should be provided in each street.
 The repetition of lots with the same frontage along a street is to be avoided.
 For lots 10m wide and above, no more than five lots in a row should have the same frontage. - 4.
-Development consent for any development on land zoned R1 General Residential to which this clause applies must include a single development application that is both of the following: - a. the subdivision of land into residential lots, and/or - b. the erection of an attached dwelling or a dwelling house on each lot resulting from the subdivision, but only if the size of each lot is less than 300m2. - 5.
-The minimum area for corner lots is 400m2. - 6.
-Integrated housing applications are required for all development with a lot size less than 300m2. - 7.
-All applications for subdivision proposing residential allotments with a site area less than 300m2 are to be accompanied by development plans for the proposed dwellings on those lots. - 8.
-Council may waive the requirement in control 7 where an application for subdivision creates no more than 2 lots with a site area equal to or less than 300m2 per dwelling where it is satisfied that the subdivision application demonstrates (through use of restrictions such as Building Envelope Plans [BEPs] confirming the preferred locations for garages, driveways, and principle private open space and the like) will result in an appropriate built form that complies with the relevant provisions of this DCP.
-Where this occurs, these restrictions will be approved as part of the
+The minimum area for corner lots is 400m2. - 5.
+The minimum lot dimensions for all dwelling types are set out in Table 3.